 Despite the environmental perks the foreign dust invasion offers, the SAL still has a familiar, detrimental effect on our air quality.
 In addition to its negative impact on visibility, it’s causing major discomfort for residents who are prone to allergies, asthma, or other respiratory illnesses, as abc13 reports.

-But Midwest doesn’t stop at selling excellent products — they follow through, working hand in hand with clients to address their evolving needs.
+But Midwest doesn’t stop at selling excellent products — we follow through, working hand in hand with clients to address their evolving needs.

-Specifically, Midwest’s Soil Sement® product helps control the dust on road surfaces, and is far more environmentally friendly than conventional alternatives.
-And their EnviroKleen® product is the most effective and environmentally safe dust control and soil stabilization solution on the market.
+Specifically, our Soil Sement® product helps control the dust on road surfaces, and is far more environmentally friendly than conventional alternatives.
+And our EnviroKleen® product is the most effective and environmentally safe dust control and soil stabilization solution on the market.

 These are only a few of the many items in Midwest’s dust-busting catalogue — one that any U.S. municipality should look into.
 Because in the end, it’s best to be prepared, since you never quite know where the next dust-filled invasion will come from.